mshemadarshini/dxc-digitalexplorer/training/Trends/ContributingTrends/walkthrough.md

 - Are you adding a new trend and industry use case?
 - Are you adding a new use case to an existing trend?

-The Digital Explorer trends model is split into 2 section.
+The DXC Digital Explorer trends model is split into 2 section.

 1. The general information about the trend
 2. The detailed industry use case for the trend

 A single trend can have multiple industry use cases

 ---

 ## Submission walkthrough

-1. Access the DigitalExplorer site
+1. Access the DXC Digital Explorer site
      - https://digitalexplorer.dxc.com/se
      <br>
 1. If not already in the `Trends` module change to the trends module via the `appblock` in the header